-An important part of our school curriculum is Religious Education.
-Learning about religion promotes the holistic development of the students with an emphasis on the spiritual, moral, intellectual, social, emotional and aesthetic dimensions of life.
-It can help students, whatever their individual religious beliefs and backgrounds, to develop their knowledge, understanding, values and skills thereby assisting them to participate effectively in Australian society.
-The Religious Education Units of Work mandated by the Bishops of Western Australia give our students the opportunities to understand, explain and justify the Christian message as it is handed on by the Catholic Church to those who follow Christ in today’s world.
+We believe, that learning about religion, helps promote the holistic development of a student with an emphasis on the spiritual, moral, intellectual, social, emotional and aesthetic dimensions of life.
+It can help students, whatever their individual religious beliefs and backgrounds, to develop their knowledge, understanding, values and skills, thereby assisting them to participate effectively in Australian society today.
+The Religious Education Units of Work mandated by the Bishops of Western Australia give our students the opportunities to understand, explain and justify the Christian message as it is handed on by the Catholic Church, to those who follow Christ in today’s world.
 The content and processes of this learning area are intended to ensure that students learn the teachings of the Gospels and understand what it means to be a Christian and how Christians live their lives.

 At Liwara Catholic Primary School we believe that the values and beliefs component of Religious Education is of crucial importance to the achievement of success, especially in terms of confidence, getting along with others and positive attitude.
 These virtues and values form a constant benchmark that permeate throughout everything we do at Liwara and are apparent and visible in the day to day life of each and every learner.

-Religious Education lessons are taught daily.
-In Pre Kindy and Kindergarten Religious Education is woven throughout the day in the form of prayer, God talk and biblical storytelling.
+In Pre-Kindy and Kindergarten, Religious Education is woven throughout the day in the form of prayer, God talk and biblical storytelling.
 The aim of the Religious Education program at this level is to introduce students to the person of Jesus and some of the basic teachings of the Church (e.g. how to make the Sign of the Cross, to love one another).

-In all other year levels the prescribed time allocations are as follows:
+In all other year levels the prescribed time allocations for RE teachings are as follows:

 - Pre-Primary – Year 1: A minimum of 15 minutes per day